OrifIntersection/orif-menu-simple/replit.md

 ## Overview

 Menu Cafét is a React-based web application for managing and displaying cafeteria menus at ORIF.
 The application provides both public-facing menu displays (daily and weekly views) and administrative functionality for menu editing.
-It's built with React, Vite, and Ant Design, with Supabase as the backend database solution.
+Built with React, Vite, and Ant Design, with ExpressJS backend and MySQL database.

-The application operates in a graceful degradation mode - it functions with local storage when Supabase is unavailable and seamlessly integrates with the database when configured.
-This dual-mode architecture ensures the application remains functional during development and in production environments.
+**Target Deployment:** Debian 13 server (Datalik) - self-hosted solution without cloud dependencies.

 ## User Preferences